 Method and items required for Diwali Puja

-Puja of Goddess Lakshmi and Ganesha (mother and son) is performed in the evening or the night during the immovable or fixed Rising of a zodiac sign on the eastern horizon at the time of birth, placed in horoscope of a native, as 1st house is most important in calculation and prediction sign(Sthira Lagna) as Goddess Lakshmi is believed to be Goddess of wealth and prosperity visits the houses of the devotees during the dark night of Diwali and blesses them with peace, fertility and all round prosperity.
-That is why lights and Diyas are kept burning all through the night.
+Puja of Goddess Lakshmi and Ganesha (mother and son) is performed in the evening or the night during the immovable or fixed Rising of a zodiac sign on the eastern horizon at the time of birth, placed in horoscope of a native, as 1st house is most important in calculation and prediction sign(Sthir-Lagna).

 Five or seven lamps (Diya) made with clay are filled with Ghee(butter oil), cotton wicks soaked in it are put in the lamps(Diya) Dhoop and incense sticks are lit in front of Lakshmi and Ganesha’s idols placed on a small wooden table along with the silver coin.
 Devotees pray her to come and sit in their house.

 People worship Lakshmi and Ganesh with lotus and other fresh flowers, an assumed dress(Vastra made from the piece of Moli), Roli, sandalwood powder, turmeric, Akshata (unbroken rice), scent (Itra).

 Jal Patra (holy water filled in a vessel), Naivedya or Bhoga are offered in the form of sweets.
-Fresh fruits, dry fruits, Mishri, Makhana, Batasha, Kheel, Dhan lai(Mudi or Kurmura) made from paddy, eleven betel leaves(paan), betel nuts(Supari) cloves and cardamom are also offered to the deity.
+Fresh fruits, dry fruits, Mishri, Makhana, Batasa, Kheel, Dhan lai(Mudi or Kurmura) made from paddy, eleven betel leaves(paan), betel nuts(Supari) cloves and cardamom are also offered to the deity.

 Dakshina is offered after bathing the deity (idols) first with Panchamrit, then with pure water.
-Mantra are chanted, cotton wicks soaked in ghee (purified butter), Dhup and camphor lighted with the flame, known as Aarti lamp or Aarthi lamp is offered by circulating around the deities.
-Aarti or devotional songs praising lord Ganesha and Goddess Lakshmi are sung to please the deities.Finally Jal is offered around the Aarti lamp (Diya)
+Mantra is chanted, cotton wicks soaked in ghee (purified butter), Dhup and camphor lighted with the flame, known as Aarti lamp or Aarthi lamp, offered by circulating around the deities.

-Now it is time to place diya or candles both in different parts of the house and outside the house, as well.
+Now it is time to place Diya or candles both in different parts of the house and outside the house, as well.
 Sprinkle the holy Jal of the vessel in the whole house for blessings.
-You may have Prasad and enjoy sweets, fireworks and crackers with your family members.
+You may have Prasad and enjoy sweets, fireworks, and crackers with your family members.

-Diwali one of happiest festival is known as a major shopping period for those who celebrate Diwali in India, Nepal and abroad.
-People renovate and decorate their houses, purchase luxury items, new clothes, gold and silver coins and precious jewelry.
+Diwali one of the happiest festival is known as a major shopping period for those who celebrate Diwali in India, Nepal and abroad.
+People renovate and decorate their houses, purchase luxury items, new clothes, gold and silver coins, and precious jewelry.
 They purchase gifts, dry fruits and sweets to exchange with their friends and relatives.